bmeviauac01/datadriven/docs/seminar/jpa/index.md

     }
     ```

-    The implemenation class `ProductRepositoryImpl` will contain an error now as it does not implement `ProductRepositoryCustom`.
+    The implementation class `ProductRepositoryImpl` will contain an error now as it does not implement `ProductRepositoryCustom`.
 Let us open this class, and line of the class declaration there will be a light bulb we can click to generate the method skeleton:

     ![Eclise implement interface](images/eclipse-implement-methods.png)

-    Add the implemention of the method as follows: use the injected EntityManager to create and run the query.
+    Add the method's implementation as follows: use the injected EntityManager to create and run the query.

     ```java
     package hu.bme.aut.adatvez.webshop.dao;